Zlatan Ibrahimović: Personal life

 Ibrahimović has one sibling (Sanela) and four half-siblings.
-His longtime partner is Helena Seger, with whom he has two sons.
+His longtime partner is Helena Seger, with whom he has two sons, Maximilian and Vincent.
+Both sons are professional football players.
 He used to reside outside Los Angeles when he played for LA Galaxy.
 He still has a home in Malmö, where he spends his summers.
 Ibrahimović received an honorary black belt in taekwondo; he attended classes at the Malmö Taekwondo club Enighet ("Unity") as a child.
 Ibrahimović is fluent in five languages: Swedish, Bosnian, English, Spanish and Italian.
 He has stated that he was raised as a Catholic.
 Ibrahimović often refers to himself in the third person.

 The name "Zlatan" was trademarked in May 2003 at the Swedish Patent and Registration Office for "most likely being perceived as Zlatan Ibrahimović", meaning he receives exclusive rights to the name for certain products, including sporting goods, clothing, and shoes.